zonca/zonca.github.io-source/content/2014-06-05-career_as_a_computational_scientist.md

 Very interesting opportunities in Academia are Research Scientist positions either at research facilities, for example Lawrence Berkeley Labs and NASA Jet Propulsion Laboratory, or supercomputer centers.
 These jobs are often permament positions, unless the institution runs out of funding, and allow to work 100% on research.
 Another opportunity is to work as Research Scientist in a specific research group in a University, this is less common, and depends on their availability of long-term funding.

-Still, the total number of available positions in Academia is not very high, therefore it is very important to also keep open the opportunityof a job in Industry.
+Still, the total number of available positions in Academia is not very high, therefore it is very important to also keep open the opportunity of a job in Industry.
 Fortunately nowadays most  skills of a computational scientist are very well recognized in Industry, so I recommend to choose, whenever possible, to learn and use tools that are widely used also outside of Academia, for example Python, version control with Git, shell scripting, unit testing, databases, multi-core programming, parallel programming, GPU programming and so on.

 *Acknowledgement*: thanks to Priscilla Kelly for discussion on this topic and review of the post